 No, this isn’t a story about highly paid coaches or Bret Bielema.
-It’s about a guy named Joe Moglia, who was hired this past year to coach Coastal Carolina’s football team.
+It’s about a guy named Joe Moglia, who was hired to coach Coastal Carolina’s football team.
 In his first year, he led the team to a share of the Big South Conference title.
 What is interesting about this is that in the last few years, he only had one paid coaching job.
 He’s been in the business world since 1984, and from 2001-8 was the CEO of TD Ameritrade and led the company as its market cap increased from $700 million to $9 billion.

 Is this a fluke?
 I don’t think so.
 Managing and coaching call for many similar skills.